diversen/markdown-it-embed-mathjax-bin/README.md

     npm install -g markdown-it-embed-mathjax-bin

-Translate a string to a markdown-it rendered string (with mp4 embedding and mathjax):
+Translate a string to a markdown-it rendered string (with option for CSS classes, mp4 embedding and mathjax):
 Reads from stdin or file(s), and outputs to stdout.

 Example with stdin from a shell: